 Protective laws prevent employers from firing someone for the first of their debts that becomes subject to wage garnishment.
 That’s even if there are multiple garnishments against the same debt.
 Unfortunately, those protections don’t extend to a second account.

-For example, it’s not a firable offense for someone to go through wage garnishment for their child support, even if happens multiple times.
+For example, it’s not a firable offense for someone to go through wage garnishment for their child support, even if it happens multiple times.
 But if that person’s credit card provider garnishes their wages too, they may lose their employment.

 But there are exceptions to the court order rule.
 People who fail to pay federal student loan debts, child support, or tax debts may be subject to wage garnishment without a legal proceeding.
 Both the Department of Education and the IRS can bypass the courts.

-Can a payday lender garnish wages?
+How does a payday lender garnish wages?

+Yes.
 If a borrower fails to pay back their payday loans, their payday lender can pursue a wage garnishment to collect the balance.

 Before they can do so, they’ll need to sue the borrower, take them to court, and receive a court order.
 Don’t think that they won’t bother to sue just because payday loans have small principal balances.
 The penalties and interest can quickly make the debt worth pursuing.